What works in tech recruitment: our data vs. ChatGPT estimates

 Behind every CPC, there’s a story of context, timing, and human factors that the AI model can’t fully capture.

-[fs-toc-h2] Conclusion: what works in tech hiring
+[fs-toc-h2] Conclusion: what works in tech recruitment

 About the author